altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 Come outside: so you - '~
 *The machine clicked and flanagan placed the phone back in its cradle* 'FL__F::If that was - '
-*The phone ringed again, and flanagan placed the phone back in the device* ~'Come outside: so you can be free.
+*The phone rang again, and flanagan placed it back into the device* ~'Come outside: so you can be free.
 I want to thank you.'~
 "FL__F::We'll stay here."